(Applicants are advised to carefully review the entire contents of this page before beginning their applications)

 For more information please go to http://ussenateyouth.org/

-Transcripts and Principal Recommendation Letters: If your school prefers, transcripts and recommendation letters may be sent to the VPA directly.
+Transcripts and Principal Recommendation Letters: Transcripts and recommendation letters may be sent to the VPA directly from schools.

 E-mail: To Mallori Longevin (mlongevin@vpaonline.org)